SEHS@Dayton Tuition, Billing and Financial Aid FAQ

 What are the eligibility criteria to apply for the Direct Graduate PLUS Loan?

 A credit check will be conducted when applying for the Direct Graduate PLUS Loan.
-In addition to the federal student aid eligibility criteria listed above, applicants cannot have an adverse credit history.
+In addition to the federal student aid eligibility criteria, applicants cannot have an adverse credit history.

 What are the credit criteria to receive the Direct Graduate PLUS Loan?